msgpo/Shadowplay-Linux/README.md

 - Use `-f` or `--framerate` to set your desired recording framerate.
 Default is 30.

-- Use `-m` or `--monitor-number` to chose the monitor to record
+- Use `-m` or `--monitor-number` to set the monitor to record

-- Use `-b` or `--buffer` to chose your desired save time.
+- Use `-b` or `--buffer` to set your desired save time.
 Default is 00:05:00 for 5min.

-- Change `VIDEO_FOLDER` to the folder where you want replays to be saved.
+- Use `-l` or `--location` to set the folder where you want replays to be saved.
 Default is your XDG Videos directory or as fallback `$HOME/Videos/`

 ## Setup